tangrams/tangram-docs/pages/textures.md

                 fox: [0, 32, 32, 32]
 ```

-Whether defined in the `textures` element or inline, at a minimum, a URL must be passed:
+Whether defined in the `textures` element or inline, at a minimum, a `URL` or `element` must be passed:

 ```yaml
 textures: